hausdorff/davidbalbert.github.com/_posts/2014-06-14-reverse-engineering-python-apis.md

     Empty matches are included in the result.
 ```

 It doesn't!
-Damn.
-But, it tells us a bit about the method.
+Damn. **And let that be a lesson to you.
+Document your parameters when you document your method.** Still, it does tell us a bit about the method.
 So, not completely useless.

 What about `re.findall.func_code`?